hassio-addons/repository/README.md

   discussions and questions.
 - Join the [Reddit subreddit][reddit] in [/r/homeassistant][reddit]

-You could also [open an] issue here on GitHub.
+You could also open an issue here on GitHub.
 Note, we use a separate GitHub repository for each add-on.
 Please ensure you are creating the issue on the correct GitHub repository matching the add-on.

 - [Open an issue for the addon: Homebridge][homebridge-issue]
 - [Open an issue for the addon: SSH - Secure Shell][ssh-issue]
 - [Open an issue for the addon: Terminal][terminal-issue]
+- For a general repository issues or add-on ideas [open a issue here][issue]

 ## Contributing